School-age play: why it’s important for talking development

 Play ideas to boost school-age language skills

-It’s really good for your child’s language skills if you take the time to listen and chat together.
+It’s good for your child’s language skills if you take the time to listen and chat together.
 This reminds your child that conversation involves both listening and talking.

 Here are play ideas to encourage talking and improve your child’s vocabulary: